dtudk/omb/README.md

   However, one can selectively use the fortran intrinsics (`system_clock`).

-  Please compile `omb`, then run `omb -env` and check the timing precision of both, they are typically the same precision, then select the one with the highest precision (smallest number).
+  Please compile `omb`, then run `omb -env` and check the timing precision of both, they are typically the same precision.
+Select the one with the highest precision (smallest number).

   - `omp` (default)

-    Use the OpenMP library `omp_get_wtime`
+    Uses the OpenMP library `omp_get_wtime`

   - `systemclock`

-    Use the fortran instrinsic `system_clock`.
+    Use the fortran intrinsic `system_clock`.

 ## Running

 This benchmark system has quite a bit of options.
-For the most up to date options, please refer to `omb -h`.
+For the most up to date options, please refer to the help of the program: `omb --help`.

 Here are the most commonly used options for `omb`: